accua/codevelop/README.md

 ## Description

 _This is a brand new social networking tool that is coming to the web.
 Codevelop is a social networking tool for software engineers and developers alike.
 By using Codevelop, developers can find, follow, contact, and create teams with other users.
 This is not linkedin, while linkedin is a great way to connect business professionals, it does not allow for the creation of teams and the ability to collaborate.
 Upon creation of a profile, using github authentication, the user will have the ability to look at their repositories and others as well.
 There is an in-house messaging system along with the ability to read and write posts for you and your followers to see.
-Codevelop allows users to rate themselves on their individual language skills and find others who are using know what they do._
+Codevelop allows users to rate themselves on their individual language skills and find others who are using the same tools._

 **User Stories**